BodyMap VR: Medical Imaging Feature

 Reflections

-Designing for VR for the first time taught me how fundamentally different immersive interfaces are from traditional 2D design.
+Designing for VR taught me how fundamentally different immersive interfaces are from traditional 2D design.
 I had to think about 360° environments, which open up more possibilities, but also add complexity.

-One key challenge was the lack of established UI guidelines for VR.
-We had to build our own, testing directly in Unreal and scaling elements carefully in Figma to ensure they worked in 3D space.
+One key challenge was no established UI guidelines for VR.
+We built our own, testing directly in Unreal and scaling elements in Figma to ensure they worked in 3D space.
 I also realized that accessibility in VR is still underexplored: something I plan to prioritize more in future projects.

 Another takeaway was the importance of bridging communication styles across disciplines.
 Using visual tools like annotated flows and diagrams helped align developers and stakeholders and made collaboration much smoother.